 Rest the lamb for a few minutes before serving with the mint chutney and tongs to pull apart the meat.

 I love this with a big fresh salad or steamed veggies simply dressed with lemon juice, olive oil, salt and pepper.
-My ebook 'Well Nourished - Sides and Salads' has plenty of fabulous accompaniments to this delicious meal.
-Check it out here.
+My ebook 'Well Nourished - Sides and Salads' has plenty of fabulous accompaniments to this delicious meal - it's a bargain at $9.95.
+Check it out HERE.

 Replace the garlic in the baste with 1 tsp of cumin powder and a good pinch of chilli flakes.
 Replace the garlic (that's inserted into the meat) with pieces of anchovy fillets.
 Omit the garlic in the mint chutney.